Real Estate Services for Our Sellers in Downtown Phoenix, Historic Central Phoenix and Metro-Phoenix

 OPEN HOUSES IN PHOENIX

 Some sellers want open houses, and some do not.
 If you are a seller who wants

 open houses done then I will do them for you with heavy promotion before AND during the open house event where I lay down food & drinks for all.
 Here’s a sample of a video I’ve done at an open house which immediately gets spread far & wide along social media.

-4. HIRING A RESPONSIVE AGENT IN HISTORIC PHOENIX
+4. HIRING A RESPONSIVE AGENT IN WHEN SELLING HISTORIC PHOENIX HOMES

-I then set up the showing(s) and continue working.
-I never, ever leave one phone call behind and quite often end up bringing the buyer to the table as well through my communication and marketing skills combined.
+I then set up the showing(s) and continue working, never, ever leave one phone call behind.
+Quite often, I end up bringing the buyer to the table as well through my communication and marketing skills combined.

 Until your home sells, I follow up with all agents who showed your home to see if there is any renewed interest from their buyer(s) and give them any and all updated information in your home, if any.
 Following through with other agents is very important and not all agents do so.